Apthubies/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod 007 hello gives the owner of the file no permission, groups no permission and permission to other users chmod 753 gives changes the name of the file hello chmod --refrence=olleh hello gives the file name mirror permission
+chmod 007 hello gives the owner of the file no permission, groups no permission and permission to other users chmod 753 gives changes the name of the file hello chmod --refrence=olleh hello gives the file name mirror permission chmod -R ugo+X adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.